fotsoeddy/fotsoeddy/README.md

 # 📌 About Me

 Hi there!
-I'm **Fotso Eddy Steve** 👋, a passionate **Full-Stack Developer** with expertise in **Frontend, Backend, Hosting, and DevOps**.
+I'm **Fotso Eddy Steve** 👋, A passionate **Full-Stack Developer** with expertise in **Frontend, Backend, Hosting, and DevOps**.
 I love building efficient and scalable applications while continuously learning and improving my skills.

 ## 🚀 Skills